via-skillings/Pup-Portal/README.md

 -Assistance with debugging login routes
--Assistance with debugging handlebars loop to render data from database -Assistance with debugging logout route and syntax for event listener JS file to connect logout route and logout button
+-Assistance with debugging handlebars loop to render data from database -Assistance with debugging logout route and syntax for event listener JS file to connect logout route and logout button -Assistance with debugging const names for new dog form handler to match the database fields

 Walter Perry (class TA): assistance with understanding how to implement form handling JS file for dogRoutes -Assistance with debugging database seeds/SQL -Assistance with debugging routes for login

 ## License